Fcharan/WinlatorMali/README.md

 </p>

 # WinlatorMali

+# Box64 And X86 By Ptseb 🫡

+# Winlator By Bruno 🫡

+# Modded By Me

 Based On Official Winlator 7.1RD

 Winlator is an Android application that lets you to run Windows (x86_64) applications with Wine and Box86/Box64.